I Wrote for Love a Plenty

 Sonnet 117

-Here in the cruel clutch of winter’s grip,
+Here, in the cruel clutch of winter’s grip,

-The eye, the cheek, the brow, the ruby lip
+The eye, the cheek, the brow, the ruby lip—

-Could melt the coldest heart, with but a view!
+Could melt the coldest heart with but a view.

-Your countenance fills up this barren sight;
+Your countenance redeems this barren sight

-But you are still so far away from me,
+Yet you are still so far away from me,

-As distant as the nearest thoughts of spring,
+As distant as forgotten dreams of spring;

-‘Til you return, and ice and snow depart.
+‘Til you return—and ice and snow depart.

 © Loubert S Suddaby.
 All Rights Reserved.